Clarifying the Difference between Accounting and Finance

 5. Increased profitability: Better financial management resulted in a 25% profit increase within a year.

-Case Study of a Fractional CFO
+Case Study of Financial Planning by a Fractional CFO

 Background